RedHatEMEA/ose-elk/ose-elk-01-logging.md

 all hosts).
 The `/var/log/rsyslog` directory must be created first and readable by logstash (eg. `chmod 0755`).

-SELinux must be configured to allow rsyslog traffic:

-    # semanage -a -t syslogd_port_t -p udp 514

-The host firewall must also be configured to allow both UDP and TCP port 514.
+The host firewall must also be configured to allow both UDP and TCP port 514, for example with:

+    # iptables -A INPUT -m tcp -p tcp --dport 514 -j ACCEPT
+    # iptables -A INPUT -m udp -p udp --dport 514 -j ACCEPT
+    # service iptables save

 ## Rsyslog configuration